FAQs for metalsmiths

 I purchase my 23.5K gold foil from Enamel Art Supply because it is USA sourced and thicker than most.

-I share a lot of information about what inspires my work on an interview with Tonya Davidson on her Jewelry Maker's Guild Podcast.
-I also share the original poems and stories that inspire and appear in much of my work here.
+I share a lot of information about what inspires my work on the Jewelry Maker's Guild Podcast as well as the Slowmade podcast.
+I also share the original poems and stories that inspire and appear in much of my work in my journal here.

 Where can I take classes?